4humans/nix/docs/_posts/2020-05-15-learning-to-walk.md

 Alright ... but how do I know which directory I am *currently* in?

-In *this* case you could look at the prompt to see `root@nix:/#` and from that deduce that the user `root` is logged into the container `nix` and is currently in the directory `/`.
+In *this* case you could look at the prompt to see `root@nix /#` and from that deduce that the user `root` is logged into the container `nix` and is currently in the directory `/`.
 And all that would be perfectly correct, *but not necessarily universally true*, since that is dependent on the configuration of the prompt (which may be different on different `*nix` [boxen](http://catb.org/jargon/html/B/boxen.html)).

 The command that reliably answers your question is **`p`**resent **`w`**orking **`d`**irectory.
 <pre>